Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 6. Marble Quarry

-In Mareeba we turn left to begin our outback experience.
+In Mareeba, we turn left to begin our outback experience.

 Chillagoe Smelters became operational in 1901.
-It soon became a thriving mining industry of copper, lead, silver and gold that was mined and processed in the Chillagoe Smelters.
+It soon became a thriving mining industry of copper, lead, silver and gold mined and processed in the Chillagoe Smelters.
 The mines and smelters were active until 1943 and treated during those years 1,2500,000 tons of ore and produced 60,000 tons of copper, 50,000 tons of lead, 6,500,000 ounces of silver and 175,000 ounces of gold.
 They created thousands of jobs in North Queensland.
-Especially after the World War they created jobs in the depressed mining districts (Chillagoe Smelters had been closed in 1914 due to severe floodings).
+Especially after the World War, they created jobs in the depressed mining districts (Chillagoe Smelters had been closed in 1914 due to severe flooding).
 Chillagoe was one of the largest metallurgical sites before World War I.

 4-day itinerary for Sydney